Speaker | Time | Text |

 And it certainly wouldn't surprise the war room audience that I previewed those grave sites. | ||

-I said the Russian side has been talking about this, that Russian media has emphasized this, the Kremlin emphasized this. | ||
+I said the Russian side has been talking about this, that Russian media has emphasized this, the Kremlin have emphasized this. | ||

 And of course, President Putin, one of the very first things he said was to solidify this history. | ||

-And what's interesting, Steve, is, of course, the media, they don't understand what's going on here. | ||
+And what's interesting, Steve, is of course the media, they don't understand what's going on here. | ||

-They don't understand the way that two countries can actually effectuate a reset in relations is by reflections on shared history, shared loss, and in this case, shared sacrifice in that fight of World War II. | ||
+They don't understand the way that two countries can actually effectuate a reset in relations is by reflections on shared history, shared loss, and in this case shared sacrifice in that fight of World War two. | ||

-So having fought side by side, and there aren't a lot of instances, but you know, when it comes up to the Alaskan Air Bridge, the back door to the Lend-Lease program to get that American, those American fighter planes and bombers over to the Russians so that they could use them to fight in the East, to fight in Stalingrad. | ||
+So having fought side by side, and there aren't a lot of instances, but you know when it comes up to the Alaskan Air Bridge, the back door to the Len Lease program to get those American fighter planes and bombers over to the Russians so that they could use them to fight in the East, to fight in Stalingrad, all of that history actually is shared history between the United States and Russia. | ||

-All of that history actually is shared history between the United States and Russia fighting against fascist Germany and the Third Reich all the way back through the 1940s. | ||
+fighting against fascist Germany and the Third Reich all the way back through the 1940s. | ||

 And of course, that's why they're bringing this up. | ||

-Steve, the media came out of there saying there's no ceasefire. | ||
+Steve, the media came out of there saying there is no ceasefire. | ||

-How could President Trump sign a ceasefire for Ukraine when he's not in charge of the Ukrainian military? | ||
+How could President Trump sign a ceasefire for Ukraine when he's not in charge of the Ukrainian army? | ||

 I look at some of this neocon, neoliberal coverage, and I don't think they understand what's going on. | ||